ShawnHymel/ei-keyword-spotting/README.md

 Click this link to open the curation notebook in Colab: [![Open In Colab <](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ShawnHymel/ei-keyword-spotting/blob/master/ei-audio-dataset-curation.ipynb)

-Follow the instructions in the Notebook to curate your own dataset.
+Follow the instructions in the Notebook to mix and curate your own dataset.

-Note that in the *Settings* cell, you will need to adjust a few variables.
+Note that in the `### Settings` cell, you will need to adjust a few variables.
 * Leave `CUSTOM_KEYWORDS_PATH` as an empty string (`""`) if you wish to just use the Google Speech Commands dataset or set it to the location of your custom keyword samples directory
 * Paste in your Edge Impulse API key (as a string) for `EI_API_KEY`
-* Set your desired target keywords as a comma-separated string for `TARGETS`
+* Set your desired target keywords as a comma-separated string for `TARGETS` (note that you might need to come back to this once you have downloaded the Google Speech Commnads Dataset and browsed the available keywords)

-Run the rest of the cells (use 'shift' + 'enter' to run a cell)!
-Data will be automatically split (between training and test sets) and uploaded to your Edge Impulse project.
+Run the rest of the cells (use 'shift' + 'enter' to run a cell).
+Data will be automatically split between training and test sets, and it will be uploaded to your Edge Impulse project.

 #### Option 2: Local Curation Script

 Download the [Google Speech Commnads dataset](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz).

-Install Python on your computer.
+Install [Python](https://www.python.org/) on your computer.
 Use *pip* to install the following packages:
 * numpy
 * librosa
 * soundfile